Alison Kanski

 United States

-Journalist with experience covering health, science, medical research, pharma, business, advertising, and health policy.
+Journalist with experience covering health, science, medical research, pharma, business, advertising, and health policy news.

-Precision Medicine Online reporter, previously at MM&M, PRWeek, and Climate Central, CUNY Graduate School of Journalism alumna
+Precision Medicine Online reporter, previously at MM&M, PRWeek, and Climate Central, and alumna of CUNY Graduate School of Journalism

 Portfolio